daanpeer/bunq.js/README.md

 * Run `yarn install`
 * Make sure you got an API key from Bunq

 ## Usage
+* Firstly import the library

+`import Bunq from 'bunq.js'`

+Or

+`const Bunq = require('bunq.js').default`

-* The Bunq client accepts some options
+* Then you can use the Bunq client.
+The Bunq client accepts some options

 ```
 {